Lyle Bennett

 Lyle Bennett (June 23, 1903 – March 24, 2005) was an American football and track coach.
 He served as the head football coach at Central Michigan University program from 1947 to 1949, compiling a record of 8–15–1.
 Bennett was also the head track coach at Central Michigan from 1947 to 1970.
 He attended Central Michigan where he played football and baseball, and ran track.
-He also coached at Reed City High School, Rockford High School, and Hastings High School in Michigan.
+He also coached at Reed City High School, Rockford High School, and Hastings High School, all in Michigan.
 The outdoor track at Central Michigan University is named for Bennett.